parimalp/compute_acceleration_using_Vitis/README.md

-# Tutorial Name: Vitis Introduction: Acceleration Workflow
+# Vitis Introduction: Acceleration Workflow

 ## Introduction

 In this tutorial, you'll get your hands on Vitis tools to experience its hardware acceleration features.

 Taking advantage of unification of SDSoC and SDAccel, Vitis hardware acceleration can work for both edge and cloud applications, targeting ZCU102, ZCU104, or Alveo U200, U250, U280 boards.
-This Tutorial will use Alveo U200/U250 as a target platform.
+This Tutorial uses Alveo U200/U250 as a target platform.

 This tutorial has several sections.
-After getting familiar with tutorial environment in section 1, we'll try an "Hello World" application using Vitis in section 2.
+After getting familiar with tutorial environment in section 1, you will try an "Hello World" application using Vitis in section 2.
 Section 3 is an extension of section 2, which would use several common optimization methods to improve the kernel's bandwidth.
 The algorithm in section 2 and 3 for demonstration is simply vector addition.
 Section 4 gives an example of accelerating OpenCV functions, which sounds more complex, but it's still easy to use and understand.

-Due to the tutorial time limitation, we'll work on software emulation only.
+Due to the tutorial time limitation, you will work on software emulation only.
 Software emulation is more for function validation rather than performance evaluation.
 The real performance needs to get from hardware running.
 If you're interested in how to deploy the developed application to hardware, please read the last chapter [Next Steps](#next-steps) for more info.

 ### Tutorial Objectives